defold/tutorial-colorslide/README.md

 # Color slide tutorial

-Welcome to the Colorslide game tutorial where you will learn how to build a simple GUI flow for a multi level game.
-This tutorial assumes that you know your way around the editor.
-Please check out one of our beginner tutorials if you are new to Defold and want to learn the basics.
+Welcome to the Colorslide game tutorial.
+It will take you through the process of adding a simple GUI flow to an existing multi level game.
+It is assumed that you know your way around the editor.
+If you don't, please check out one of our beginner tutorials if you are new to Defold and want to learn the basics.

-The starting point for this tutorial is this project that contains the following:
+The starting point for this tutorial is this project that contains everything you need to follow the tutorial.

-- A simple but fully playable game where the player needs to slide the bricks to the correct position.
+- A simple but fully playable game where the player needs to slide colored bricks on a tiled board until every brick's color matches the tile they sit on.
-- 4 levels included of various difficulty.
+- 4 levels are already included.
+They are of various difficulty.
 Each level is built in its own collection.
+- All game logic is already in place.
+The player can slide bricks until a winning position is reached.
-- Assets so you can build any number of levels, using the built in tile editor.
+- Assets are included so you can build any number of levels, using the built in tile editor.
-- The bricks have some personality coded into them.
-- When the player completes a level, the bricks jump happily and the player cannot slide them anymore.

-What you will do in this tutorial is the following:
+After having finished the tutorial, you will have accomplished the following:

-- Add a start screen.
-- Add a level selection screen allowing the player to select and play any of the 4 levels.
+- You have added a level selection screen from where the player can start any of the 4 levels.
+- You have added a level completion message allowing the player to continue to the next level.
+- You have added a start screen.
-- Add navigation buttons between the screens.
+- You have added buttons so the user can navigate between these screens.

+## Understanding the game setup

-Start by [trying the game](defold://build), then open ["main.collection"](defold://open?path=/main/main.collection) to see how the game is set up.
+Before beginning the tutorial, [try running the game](defold://build), then open ["main.collection"](defold://open?path=/main/main.collection) to see how the game is set up.

 <img src="doc/main_collection.png" srcset="doc/main_collection@2x.png 2x">

-The whole game is contained in the subcollection inside "main.collection".
+The whole game is contained in a subcollection called "level" inside "main.collection".
 Currently, "level" references the file "/main/level_2/level_2.collection".
-Inside the subcollection are two game objects:
+Opening the "level" collection file reveals two game objects:

-1. One game object (with id "board") holds the tilemap.
-Notice that there are two layers on the tilemap, one is the actual playfield ("board") and one contains the intitial setup for the bricks ("setup").
-The game clears "setup" on start and replaces the brick tiles with separate game objects that can be animated freely.
+1. One game object with id "board".
+This one contains the tilemap.
+Notice that there are two layers on the tilemap, one is the actual playfield (with layer id "board") and one contains the intitial setup for the bricks (with layer id "setup").
+When the game starts, it looks at the setup layer and replaces the brick tiles with separate game objects that can be animated freely.
+It then clears the layer.

-2. One game object (with id "level") contains the game logic script and a factory used to spawn bricks on game start.
-This game object is stored in a separate file called "/main/level.go" so it can be referenced in each separate level.
+2. One game object with id "level".
+This one contains the game logic script ("layer.script") and a factory used to spawn bricks on game start.
+This game object is stored in a separate file called "/main/level.go" so game objects of this blueprint file can be instantiated in each separate level collection.

+No try some of the other levels:

+Open "main.collection".

-Now mark "level" in "main.collection" and change its reference in the *Path* property to "/main/level_3/level_3.collection".
-Build and run the game again (<kbd>Project ▸ Build</kbd>) and try playing that level.
+Mark "level" change its reference in the *Path* property to "/main/level_3/level_3.collection".

+Build and run the game again (<kbd>Project ▸ Build</kbd>).
+Do the same for levels 1 and 4.

 ## Loading collections via proxy

-What you need is a way to select what collection to load and play during runtime.
+What is needed for this game is a way to make the level loading automatic and depending on player choice.
 Defold contains two mechanisms for loading collections dynamically:

 1. Collection factories.
-This is a good choice for spawning hierarchies of objects into a running game.
+This is a good choice for spawning hierarchies of objects into a running game, like enemy units, effects or interactive objects.
 Any spawned object will be part of the startup main collection world and live until the game shuts down, unless you explicitly delete the objects yourself.

 2. Collection proxies.
 This is a good choice when you want to load larger chunks of a game dynamically, for instance a game level.
 With a proxy you create a new "world" based on the collection.
-Any object that is spawned from the collection content will be part of the created world and be destroyed when the collection is unloaded from the proxy.
-The new world comes with an overhead so you should not use proxies to load many collections simultaneously.
+Any object that is spawned from the collection content will be part of the created world and be automatically destroyed when the collection is unloaded from the proxy.
+The new world that is created has an overhead cost attached to it so proxies are not a good fit for spawning large quantities of small collections simultaneously.

 For this game, proxies will be the best choice.

 Open "main.collection" and remove the "level" collection reference.
 Instead, add a new game object and give it id "loader".

-Add a collection proxy component to the game object and set its *Collection* property to "/main/level_1/level_1.collection".
+Add a collection proxy component to the game object, name it "proxy_level_1" and set its *Collection* property to "/main/level_1/level_1.collection".

 Add a new script file called "loader.script" and add it as a script component to the "loader" game object.